ocaml-flambda/mopsa-ocaml/CONTRIBUTING.md

 Contributions to MOPSA are welcome.

 This document describes the technical aspects of how to contribute: the branching model of MOPSA and how contributions are merged into the code base.
-It also describes the legal aspects (licensing and contributor agreement).
+It also describes the legal aspects (licensing).

 License